Supreme Court Ruling - a Triumph of Democracy and Rule of Law

 We were reminded that government is collectively responsible to Parliament for its conduct of national affairs and it cannot rule without regard to parliamentary scrutiny.

 It is hard to argue that Parliament’s constitutional duty to scrutinise the government would, at any time in the past, present or future, be more important, than in the run-up to Brexit and the seismic constitutional, political and legal repercussions that shall follow from the final Brexit outcome.

 Those historic events served to champion our democracy by emphasising and strengthening the independence of the judiciary and its central role in adjudicating on abuses of executive power, as in this judicial review case, where it ultimately quashed the actions of the government through the key mechanism of judicial review.

 It is in many ways, an extraordinary proud feeling , when the highest judicial court in the UK has the self-assurance and authority to hand down a unanimous verdict against the government of the day, to identify such an abuse of executive power and to say, simply stop!

 Despite already being enshrined in law, it reinforces the importance of the rule of law and independence of the judiciary and reminds us that our democratic system, despite not being perfect, is the envy of many nations.
 Without an independent judiciary, there can be no real separation of power because the government cannot be held properly to account in the legal sense.
 This case demonstrated just that.

 Whatever your political stance on Brexit is, we should all feel reassured that our constitution stood up to serious challenge when it needed to.

-Funding Action is proud to continue to offer litigation and arbitration funding options for all parties, knowing that cases that are adjudicated under English law and English courts, are protected by one of most well respected legal systems throughout the world, enabling parties to obtain justice in front of an independent judiciary.
+Funding Action is proud to continue to offer litigation and arbitration funding options for all parties, knowing that cases that are adjudicated under English law and English courts, are protected by one of most well respected legal systems and standards throughout the world, enabling parties to obtain justice in front of an independent judiciary.